 The massive spin-half fields of mass-dimension one are constructed using spin-half Elko as expansion coefficients.
 Elko is a German acronym for \textit{Eigenspinoren des Ladungskonjugationsoperators}.
 In English, it means eigenspinor of the charge conjugation operator.
 The precise mathematical definition of Elko for any spin and the proof of its existence are given in the next section.

 Elko is closely related to the Majorana spinors.
 The term Elko was only later introduced to avoid possible confusions.
-We will not elaborate on the similarities and differences between the two as a detailed exposition can be found in ref.~\cite{Ahluwalia:2009rh}.
-Prior to the introduction of Elko, the properties of the higher-spin generalisation of Majorana spinors have been investigated by Ahluwalia~\cite{Ahluwalia:1994uy}.
-While many results obtained by Ahluwalia are in agreement with the results presented in this paper, due to additional insights, the kinematics and the physical interpretation of Elko and the associated massive spin-half fields now differ from the original ones given in ref.~\cite{Ahluwalia:1994uy}.
+A detailed exposition on their similarities and differences can be found in Ref.~\citen{Ahluwalia:2009rh}.
+Prior to the introduction of Elko, the properties of the higher-spin generalization of Majorana spinors have been investigated by Ahluwalia~\cite{Ahluwalia:1994uy}.
+While many results obtained by Ahluwalia are in agreement with the results presented in this paper, due to additional insights, the kinematics and the physical interpretation of Elko and the massive spin-half fields now differ from the original ones given in Ref.~\citen{Ahluwalia:1994uy}.